im-github-training/1-introduction-to-github/.github/steps/1-step.md

 * As you make ***new commits***, Git automatically updates this ***reference*** to the ***latest commit***
 * In this way, a ***branch reference*** always represents the latest line of development in a ***branch***

 Branches are useful because they give you a place to experiment and try things out before you make changes to your `main` branch.

-So let's create one for us to work in.
+Let's create one for us to work in.

 #### Listing all branches